 False Teachings of David Wilkerson Exposed

 Following is a critique of David Wilkerson's writings from his own newsletter and compared to scripture that prove he is a false teacher about the end times.
-He also has a faulty theology where Israel is concerned, known as Replacement Theology.
+He also has a faulty theology where Israel is concerned, known as Replacement Theology or Covenant Theology.
 Also see a critique of his David Wilkerson False Prophecies.

 (False teacher/prophet quotes are in purple and indented, my

 comments are in plain text and scripture is in teal.
 False teachers rarely use scripture.
 I have only included those portions I intend to comment on.)

 Wilkerson's False Teachings about Revelation 18:10.
 "The Towers Have Fallen" Wilkerson stated the following re the Disaster in NY on Sept.
 11, 2001:

 "One network anchorman said this, and I quote him, 'Just think of it.
 Our two symbols of power and prosperity have been smitten in one hour.' " . . .
 "He didn't know he was quoting from Revelation 18:10, 'Alas, alas, that great city Babylon, that mighty city! for in one hour is thy judgment come.' "(From David Wilkerson's Newsletter, dated Sept.
 16, 2001 (also dated Oct 8, 01) )

 Was the WHOLE city of New York destroyed Sept.
 11, 2001?
 Did what happened in NY City on Sept.
 11, 2001 accurately portray Rev 18?
 Did both Towers fall within one hour?
 Does David Wilkerson understand Rev. 18?